Selena albums discography

-American singer Selena released six studio albums, three live albums, three boxsets, one remix album, two soundtrack albums, and twenty compilation albums.
-Credited for elevating a music genre into the mainstream market, Selena remains the best-selling Tejano recording artist whose posthumous releases continue to outsell those of living musicians.
-Selena has sold 18 million units worldwide (12 millions according to Nielsen Soundscan), making her one of the best-selling artists in Latin music.
-She was named the top-selling Latin artist of the 1990s decade by Billboard magazine.
+American singer Selena released eleven studio albums, three live albums, three boxsets, three remix albums, two soundtrack albums, and twenty compilation albums.
+Credited for elevating a music genre into the mainstream market, Selena remains the best-selling Tejano recording artist in history, selling over 18 million records worldwide.
+She was named the top-selling Latin artist of the 1990s decade in the US by Billboard magazine.

 Selena's career began as lead vocalist of Los Dinos in 1980.
 Her albums with Los Dinos on the indie labels failed to gain any chart success.
 She signed with EMI Latin nine years later as a solo artist though her band continued to tour with her.
 She released her self-titled debut album that same year, which peaked at number seven on the U.S. Billboard Regional Mexican Albums chart.
 With Selena, the singer outsold other competing female Tejano artists.
 Her second album, Ven Conmigo, was released a year later and was billed as the first Tejano recording by a female musician to achieve gold status in the United States.
 In 1992, Selena released her "breakthrough album", Entre a Mi Mundo, which helped launch the singer's career in Mexico along with its single "Como la Flor".
 Entre a Mi Mundo became the first Tejano recording by a female artist to sell over 300,000 copies, and was the best-selling Regional Mexican Album of 1993, it also ranks second on the Regional Mexican Albums All-time chart.